MrDJAVELIN/qrcode-generator/README.md

 # QRCODE GENERATOR

-## Simple QrCode generator on react.js
+## Simple QrCode generator on react.js with vite